 If you’re thinking about starting your own business but don’t feel confident enough, what’s standing in your way?

 More often than not there are many different factors at play, but is it possible you’re getting in your own way?
 Is your self-doubt stopping you from doing what you really want?

 If so, think about the fears that are obstructing you and how you can move past them.
 If you’re running a business and are finding it hard to maintain your usual level of confidence; talk to your peers, talk to them about the problems you’re experiencing and any other professional struggles you are facing.

 Remember, a problem shared is a problem halved.

-When I went full-time on my business in June 2020 I had much less confidence than I’d have liked.
-Three months on, after working with my life and career coach, I’m more confident than ever and truly know my professional value.
-I know I offer value to others and the feedback I get from clients validates that I’m doing a great job.
+When I became a full-time business owner in June 2020 I had much less confidence than I’d have liked.
+Three months on, after working with my life and career coach, I found I was more confident than ever and truly knew my professional value.
+I know I offer great value to others and the feedback I get from clients validates that I’m doing a great job.